mohit2978/Springboot/016.cache and springboot/notes1 redis/0000notes.md

 2025-02-04 06:28:34.734 | INFO  | main       | c.s.SpringDataRedisApplication | {summary=Timeless Lessons on Wealth, Greed, and Happiness, name=The Psychology of Money, id=thePsychologyOfMoney}
 2025-02-04 06:28:35.402 | INFO  | main       | c.s.SpringDataRedisApplication | Book{id=thePsychologyOfMoney, name='The Psychology of Money', summary='Timeless Lessons on Wealth, Greed, and Happiness'}
  ```
-## Redis Messaging

-Learn about messaging through the publisher-and-subscriber model in Redis using Spring Data Redis.

-Redis messaging refers to the Pub/Sub messaging functionality provided by Redis.
-It allows real-time communication between publishers and subscribers, enabling the exchange of messages, notifications, and updates in a scalable and efficient manner.

-Spring Data Redis allows us to integrate Redis messaging in a Spring application by building a Publish/Subscribe pattern where publishers send messages to channels, and subscribers receive messages from those channels.